 Here are a few examples of what that looks like:

 It might not be worth doing multiple balance transfers if the amount you could potentially save on interest charges is less than what you have to pay in balance transfer fees.
-This is often the case if you have a small balance that you’re likely to pay off in the next few months.
+This could be the case if you have a small balance that you’re likely to pay off in the next few months.

 Low credit score or other relevant factors

 You typically need at least a good credit score of 670 on the FICO scoring model to qualify for credit cards with excellent balance transfer offers.
-It might not be worth considering a strategy of doing multiple balance transfers if you don’t think you’ll be able to qualify for additional balance transfer credit cards.
+If you don’t qualify for a balance transfer offer, you’ll have to find another solution for your credit card debt.

 Cycle of debt